 - Be inspired by external speakers

 We offer a large range of clubs and activities for our students including music lessons, Duke of Edinburgh, specific interest and homework clubs and much more.
-Our Summer term activities are summarised below:
+You can find full listings of extra-curricular activities, as well as upcoming sports fixtures, below:

 Duke Of Edinburgh

 The Duke of Edinburgh Award scheme can be a life-changing experience!
 An opportunity to discover new interests and talents, have fun with friends and be a tool to develop essential skills for life and work.
 A recognised mark of achievement; respected by employers.

 At Tanbridge House School we support students with both the Bronze and Silver Duke of Edinburgh Award schemes.

 The Bronze Award is open to Year 9 students and the Silver Award is open to students in Year 10.

 At the beginning of June each year we hold assemblies for Years 8 & 9 to let them know about the Bronze and Silver awards respectively.
 Letters with further details and how to apply will be handed out at the end of the assembly to those students who are interesting in participating.